This post may contain affiliate links.

 More and more people are getting into digital banks these days because of their high-interest savings accounts.
 These are accounts that yield twenty times more per year than what traditional savings banks offer.
 Two of the most popular ones are GSave and UpSave.
 These accounts are almost identical as they are both products of CIMB Bank.
 But if you can only choose one, which of them do you think is better?

 In general, GSave is better than UpSave.
 It has a higher interest rate at 2.6% compared to UpSave’s 2.5%.
 GSave is also easier to manage as it can be accessed by both the GCash and CIMB Bank apps.
-Similar to UpSave, GSave now also gives free life insurance amounting up to Php 250,000 when you maintain an average daily balance of Php 5,000.
+Similar to UpSave, GSave now also gives free life insurance based on your Average Daily Balance (ADB) starting from Php 5,000 to Php 250,000.
 The reason why some people still choose UpSave over GSave is because they feel more secure using CIMB Bank’s app than GCash.

 Read on to learn more about the uses and the differences between UpSave and GSave.